YizheHe/yizhehe.github.io/contents/home.md

 Email: alexhe5741[at]gmail.com

 #### Education
-M.S., Statistics, University of Illinois at Urbana Champaign, 2021—2023.\
+PhD., Statistics, University of Texas at Dallas, 2024-2029 M.S., Statistics, University of Illinois at Urbana Champaign, 2021—2023.\
 B.S., Statistics, University of Illinois at Urbana Champaign, 2016—2021.\
 B.S., Mathematics, University of Illinois at Urbana Champaign, 2016—2021.